By Alaina Webster, Managing Editor

 Once the room was opened up to a town-hall style format, however, the audience mood remained fairly pessimistic and frustrated, with one attendee characterizing discussion with providers as “… lots of words, but no quantification.”
 Bankers didn’t seem confident that they had enough leverage to force core providers to listen to them or make any major changes to their platforms.

-One gentleman seated at my table was particularly outspoken on the subject.
+Aaron Silva, president and CEO of Paladin fs, LLC and Golden Contract Coalition, who was seated at my table, was particularly outspoken on the subject.
 Addressing the room, he said core providers have no incentive to innovate.
 Smaller banks are no longer their main revenue stream, so community and mid-sized financial institutions have no room to negotiate.

 And as for new core providers entering the space?
 He didn’t see much hope in that direction either.
 A “messiah core [his term],” one that could take the majority of community and mid-sized banks, doesn’t exist right now and won’t for at least another five years, he said.
 Moreover, any new start-up cores will lack the capital to help banks buy themselves out of existing contracts.